mnz1988/stable-diffusion-guide/README.md

 * **Additional tips** <a name="trainchars"></a>[▲](#index)

    The most important thing for characters and concepts is the tags.
-You do want a dataset varying poses and scenarios, but if they're tagged incorrectly it's not gonna work.
+You want a dataset with varying poses and scenarios, but if they're tagged incorrectly it's not gonna work.

-   When training a character or concept you should place an **activation tag** at the start of every text file, and set `keep_tokens` to 1.
+   When training a character or concept you should place an **activation tag** at the start of every text file, and set `keep_tokens` to 1 before training.
 An activation tag is how we'll invoke your Lora to work.
-Having done that, you want to remove or "prune" tags that are intrinsic to your character or concept, such as hair color and eye color.
-For example, if a character always has cat ears, you want to remove tags such as `animal ears, animal ear fluff, cat ears`, etc. This way they become "absorbed" by your activation tag.
+Having done that, **some people reccommend** removing or "pruning" tags that are intrinsic to your character or concept, such as hair color and eye color.
+For example, if a character always has cat ears, you would remove tags such as `animal ears, animal ear fluff, cat ears`, etc. This way they become "absorbed" by your activation tag, and makes your Lora easier to use, but less flexible.
+   * You can use the [Tag Editor extension](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor) to add an activation tag.
+Instructions are as follows: After adding the extension and restarting your webui, go to the new **Dataset Tag Editor** tab then *Batch Edit Captions*.
+Write your activation tag under *Edit Tags* and turn on *Prepend additional tags*.
+Then apply your changes, scroll up and save your changes.

-   You may also prune clothing tags, by only listing the most relevant clothes in the tags and removing anything redundant, such as keeping "tie" but removing "red tie".
-This will make those clothes absorb the relevant details as well.
-You can even define an additional activation tag for each set of important clothes, eg. character-default, character-bikini, etc. But there's more than one way to do it.
+   This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc. If you desire you may also prune redundant clothing tags, such as removing "red tie" but keeping "tie".
+You can even define an additional activation tag for different outfits your character may wear regularly, eg. character-default, character-bikini, etc. But there's more than one way to do it.
 In any case, with the correct usage of tags, your character should easily be able to change clothes.

    Style Loras meanwhile don't really need an activation tag, as we want them to always be active.
 They will absorb the artstyle naturally, and will work at varying weights.

-   This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc.
+Tagging different elements in the training images is still important, though.

-   Another tip is having multiple folders with different number of repetitions.
+   Another tip is having multiple folders with different numbers of repetitions.
 Give your highest quality images more repetitions, while some unique concepts but with worse style/quality can have less repetitions such as 1.

 &nbsp;